mer10z/angular-splunk-logger/README.md

     .useHttps( true )

     // should the value of $location.absUrl() be sent as a "url" key in the
-    // message object that's sent to loggly?
+    // message object that's sent to splunk?
 Default is false.
     .includeUrl( false )

     // should the value of $window.navigator.userAgent be sent as a "userAgent" key in the
-    // message object that's sent to loggly?
+    // message object that's sent to splunk?
 Default is false.
     .includeUserAgent( false )

     // should the current timestamp be included?
 Default is false.